nspin/nspin.github.io/src/dynamic/articles/an-elegant-method-for-solving-the-rubiks-cube.md

 ### Phase 2: $\langle U, D, L, R, F^2, B^2 \rangle \rightarrow \langle U, D, L^2, R^2, F^2, B^2 \rangle$

-A state in $G_1$ is also in $G_2$ if and only if all E-slice edge pieces are in the E-slice and all corner pieces are oriented correctly according to the following definition: a corner piece is correctly oriented if its U- or D-colored sticker is on the U or D face.
+A state in $G_1$ is also in $G_2$ if and only if all E-slice edge pieces are in the E-slice and all corner pieces are oriented correctly according to the following definition: a corner piece is correctly oriented if and only if its U- or D-colored sticker is on the U or D face.

 Observe that $L$, $L'$, $R$, and $R'$ each change the orientation of four corner pieces and replace two edge pieces in the E-slice.
 Furthermore, observe that gadgets like $RUR'$ change the orientation of three corner pieces and replace one edge piece in the E-slice.